 It is our position that the implementation of any indexation system as a part of a modification of the present tax system would be highly inadvisable.
 While this Report is intended to discuss only some of the potential problems with any indexation system, we believe it clearly identifies the nature of the numerous distortion, complexity, and tax arbitrage issues that any indexation system would create.
 This Report reflects our position as professional tax practitioners.
-We are seriously concerned that any indexation system will permit the use of these distortions and tax arbitrage opportunities to seriously erode the revenue base.
+We are seriously concerned that any indexation See Steuerle & Halperin, pp. 353-356.

+system will permit the use of these distortions and tax arbitrage opportunities to seriously erode the revenue base.
 This will clearly be counterproductive in the current budgetary environment.
+Appendix 1: Indexing in the United Kingdom.